RapidDevelopmentStudios/MoreGDT/README.md

 - A huge amount of topics

-- A helpbook that should be of use if you do indeed need help or wish to see more information
+- A helpbook that shows the latest changes in MoreGDT and links you to places like our website and more

 ## Current release and beta versions